johnrearden/clarity/Plan-and-Kanban.md

 [Card Deck: Emotion Information]

-[Accordion: Coping Strategies]
+[Accordion: Coping Strategies] - After more detailed wireframing this became a carousel

 [Tabs: Mindfulness Center]

-[Responsive Table: External Resources]
+[Responsive Table: External Resources]  - Could use table or accordion for this now

 [Button to trigger Modal Contact Form]